 We know childcare will be one of the top challenges for families.
 We are working to make sure families have access to childcare with a wide range of cost options.
 Extended Day for Learning (EDL) and Discovery Club staff are working to gather information on how their programs can expand to meet the needs of families.
 SPPS is also exploring programs offered by the City of St. Paul and other community partners.
 We will update families as information becomes available.
-We believe we can find some solutions for many of these challenges by fall 2018.
+We believe we can find some solutions for many of these challenges.

-Q. It seems like the decision is being rushed.
-What about community feedback?
+Q. What about community feedback?